CCBlueX/Documentation/md/get-started/usage/account-manager.md

 ## Restoring the Original Game Account

-If you started LiquidBounce while already logged into Minecraft (for example via the official launcher), LiquidBounce keeps track of that **original account** and allows you to restore it with a single click.

 If you log into other accounts (Microsoft, TheAltening, Cracked, Session) and later want to return to the account that was active when you launched the game:

 1. Open the **Account Manager**.